nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-ClientGrid is an all-in-one address book tailored for real estate agents to efficiently manage client contacts, including buyers and sellers.
+ClientGrid is an all-in-one address book tailored for English-speaking real estate agents within Singapore to efficiently manage client contacts, including buyers and sellers.
 It provides a streamlined way to organize client data, monitor properties, and schedule meetings —all within a single app, eliminating the need to juggle multiple apps.
 With offline access, agents can stay productive with ClientGrid anywhere.
+The default language of communication of ClientGrid is English.

 ### User stories